Dental Implants - Thorndale, PA

 Dental Implant Failure & Salvage

-A failed dental implant in Coatesville is often the result of poor oral hygiene or failed osseointegration.
+A failed dental implant in Thorndale is often the result of poor oral hygiene or failed osseointegration.
 Although this is unlikely to happen because of the high level of success when placed, it can, and you should have a trusted dentist who can help.
 Using his expertise, Dr. Simeone can implement dental implant salvage to repair your problem tooth and get your smile back on track.

 Dental Implant Technology

-Dr. Mark Simeone is committed to providing his patients with the latest and greatest dental implant technology in Coatesville.
+Dr. Mark Simeone is committed to providing his patients with the latest and greatest dental implant technology in Thorndale.
 When it comes to placing dental implants, he uses a 3D Cone Beam Scanner as well as a custom-made guide that ensures surgery is swift, comfortable, and produces successful results.
 By adopting these technologies and incorporating them into his dental practice, he can deliver exceptional care to patients looking to restore their smiles in a permanent way.

 3D Cone Beam Imaging/3D CT Scanning

-Using a 3D Cone Beam Scanner, your dental implant dentist in Coatesville will position your face and head to allow for the device to take a 360-degree scan of your oral and facial structures.
+Using a 3D Cone Beam Scanner, your dental implant dentist in Thorndale will position your face and head to allow for the device to take a 360-degree scan of your oral and facial structures.
 Taking hundreds of high-resolution images, Dr. Simeone will be able to view the tissues, teeth, jawbone, gums, sinuses, and nerves throughout your face.
 The photos taken will combine to create a single three-dimensional image that allows for a thorough examination in preparation for a comprehensive treatment plan.

 By evaluating the status of your oral and facial structures with the help of our 3D Cone Beam Scanner, he can determine the density of your bone and whether you will require preliminary treatment before receiving your dental implants (i.e., bone grafting, sinus lift).